Accessibility Statement

 • Success Criterion 4.1.2 (Name, Role, Value):

 The filters in the "Funding" section are difficult for screen readers to use.
 The slider in the same section has unclear labels and is difficult to use with a screen reader.
 Not all required fields are programmatically marked as such.
 Slider buttons do not have an accessible name.
-In the job portal, not all required fields are recognizable as such.

 • Success Criterion 4.1.3 (Status Messages):